Assistant Professor of Health Studies - 000893

-The University of Richmond invites applications for a full-time tenure-track position as an Assistant Professor of Health Studies to begin in August 2023.
+The University of Richmond Department of Health Studies invites applications for a full-time tenure-track position at the rank of Assistant Professor to begin in August 2024.
 A doctoral degree in public health or a closely related field must be completed prior to the start date.

-Applicants should apply online at http://jobs.richmond.edu and upload a CV and a cover letter that includes statements about teaching interests, strategies for teaching effectiveness, research vision and plans, including plans for involving undergraduate students in meaningful research, and (3) engagement with diverse communities or other aspects of health equity.
+Applicants should apply online at http://jobs.richmond.edu and upload a CV and a cover letter that includes statements about (1) teaching interests, experience, and strategies for teaching effectiveness, (2) research vision and plans, including plans for involving undergraduate students in meaningful research, and (3) engagement with diverse communities or other aspects of health equity.
 The teaching statement within the cover letter should articulate the candidate's teaching philosophy, interests, and future professional development goals as well as involvement in and commitment to inclusive pedagogy.
 Candidates should provide the names and contact information for three references who may be asked, at a later date, to submit letters of recommendation.
-Review of applications will commence on September 19, 2022, and continue until the position is filled.
+Review of applications will commence on October 2, 2023, and continue until the position is filled.
 Please address any questions about the position to department chair Kathryn H. Jacobsen (firstname.lastname@example.org).